img

 • Web: Opens the image on the Midjourney website.

-Midjourney Discord commands
+Midjourney Discord Commands

 For the full list of commands, check the Official Documentation.
 Below is a guide to some of the basic and most essential commands you'll need when using Midjourney:

-• /info This command provides detailed information on your account, including:
+• /info - This command provides detailed information on your account, including:

 • Fast GPU hours remaining